Percy Bysshe Shelley: Italy

-Shelley's three-year-old son William died in June, probably of malaria.
+Shelley's three-year-old son William died in June 1819, probably of malaria.
 The new tragedy caused a further decline in Shelley's health and deepened Mary's depression.
-On 4 August she wrote: "We have now lived five years together; and if all the events of the five years were blotted out, I might be happy".The Shelleys were now living in Livorno where, in September, Shelley heard of the Peterloo Massacre of peaceful protesters in Manchester.
+On 4 August, she wrote: "We have now lived five years together; and if all the events of the five years were blotted out, I might be happy".
+The Shelleys were now living in Livorno where, in September, Shelley heard of the Peterloo Massacre of peaceful protesters in Manchester.
 Within two weeks he had completed one of his most famous political poems, The Mask of Anarchy, and despatched it to Leigh Hunt for publication.
 Hunt, however, decided not to publish it for fear of prosecution for seditious libel.
 The poem was only officially published in 1832.

-The Shelleys moved to Florence in October, where Shelley read a scathing review of the Revolt of Islam (and its earlier version Laon and Cythna) in the conservative Quarterly Review.
-Shelley was angered by the personal attack on him in the article which he erroneously believed had been written by Southey.
+In October, the Shelleys moved to Florence, where Shelley read a scathing review of the Revolt of Islam (and its earlier version Laon and Cythna) in the conservative Quarterly Review.
+He was angered by the personal attack on him in the article, which he erroneously believed had been written by Southey.
 His bitterness over the review lasted for the rest of his life.

 On 12 November, Mary gave birth to a boy, Percy Florence Shelley.
 Around the time of Percy's birth, the Shelleys met Sophia Stacey, who was a ward of one of Shelley's uncles and was staying at the same pension as the Shelleys.
 Sophia, a talented harpist and singer, formed a friendship with Shelley while Mary was preoccupied with her newborn son.
 Shelley wrote at least five love poems and fragments for Sophia including "Song written for an Indian Air".

 The Shelleys moved to Pisa in January 1820, ostensibly to consult a doctor who had been recommended to them.
 There they became friends with the Irish republican Margaret Mason (Lady Margaret Mountcashell) and her common-law husband George William Tighe.
 Mrs Mason became the inspiration for Shelley's poem "The Sensitive Plant", and Shelley's discussions with Mason and Tighe influenced his political thought and his critical interest in the population theories of Thomas Malthus.

-In March Shelley wrote to friends that Mary was depressed, suicidal and hostile towards him.
+In March, Shelley wrote to friends that Mary was depressed, suicidal and hostile towards him.
 Shelley was also beset by financial worries, as creditors from England pressed him for payment and he was obliged to make secret payments in connection with his "Neapolitan charge" Elena.